soothteng/os-learn/README.md

 # A collection of projects when I learn operating system

+## frecov

+recover bmp files in a FAT32 image.

 ## pstree

 A basic linux pstree command writing in pure C.